Introduction Evening

-The evening includes the Official Declaration by the Edinburgh Lord Provost, Robert Aldridge, a buffet, disco and a fantastic raffle.
+The evening includes the Official Declaration by the Depute Edinburgh Lord Provost, Councillor Lezley Marion Cameron, a buffet, disco and a fantastic raffle.

 Adam Geehan